-Before we explore this topic further, a quick refresher on bunions for those who may be new to the blog is in order: While some believe bunions to be a bony growth near the first metatarsophalangeal (MTP) joint (i.e., the joint between the big toe bones and their corresponding metatarsal bone), they are actually a partial dislocation of this joint caused by the tapering toe boxes (and other injurious forces) present in conventional footwear.
-Indeed, the tapering toe boxes so commonly found in almost all shoes squeeze the toes into an unnatural wedge shape, and over prolonged periods with the big toe held in this configuration, a slow, creeping dislocation at the big toe’s MTP joint occurs, leading to the appearance of a prominent bump or protuberance at the base of the big toe.
+Before we explore this topic further, a quick refresher on bunions for those who may be new to the blog is in order: While some believe bunions to be a bony growth near the first metatarsophalangeal (MP) joint (i.e., the joint between the big toe's proximal phalanx and its corresponding metatarsal bone), they are actually a partial dislocation of this joint caused by the tapering toe boxes (and other injurious forces) present in conventional footwear.
+Indeed, the tapering toe boxes so commonly found in almost all shoes squeeze the toes into an unnatural wedge shape, and over prolonged periods with the big toe held in this configuration, a slow, creeping dislocation at the big toe’s MP joint occurs, leading to the appearance of a prominent bump or protuberance at the base of the big toe.